mfvargo/rtjam/README.md

 So in this way a room consists of up to 5 jammers each with two channels or 10 separate audio channels

+## Latency Breakdown

+* Audio system running 64 sample frames with 2 buffers - Jack delay = 2.67msec
+* Jitter Buffer default 512 samples = 8 frames of data at at 1.33msec / frame = 10.6msec
+* Network latency (speed of light and buffers in the network) = variable depending on locations and networks.
+Figure speed of light is 200km/msec (through glass).

+Measuring on my local network I can get best case of 13msec.
+Thats with an avg jitter buffer depth of 365 samples (7.6msec), 2.67msec jack delay, x amount of stack delay.
+I'm measuring this at the analog interface of my USB 2.0 audio device.
+The device has a local mix so I can go 50/50 and see the delay from a mic tap.
+Hard to hear, but it's there.

+So the bulk of the delay is network transit and jitter buffer.

 ## Get The code
 ```
 git clone --recurse-submodules git@github.com:mfvargo/rtjam.git